1kn3sx34/os/README.md

 ![Stack Profiler](docs/screenshots/Stack-Profiler.png)

 ### Getting Started
-If you're just looking to try out Minoca OS, head over to our [download](https://www.minocacorp.com/download/) page to grab the latest stable images.
+If you're just looking to try out OS, head over to our [download](https://www.minocacorp.com/download/) page to grab the latest stable images.
 The rest of this page describes how to use this repository to build your own custom image of Minoca OS.

-## Building Minoca OS
+## Building OS
 The paragraphs below will get you from a fresh clone to a built image.

 ### Environment